james2doyle/sublime-node-snippets/README.md

 ## Contributing

 Just add (or edit) a line in the source file.
-Then run `php convert.php` to generate the new snippets.
+Then run `node build.js` to generate the new snippets.

-## Why PHP?!

-Well, PHP is actually pretty good at manipulating strings and writing files.

 ## License